Regulator halts Iowa amusement ride after accident kills boy

 State inspectors were on site Tuesday as their investigation continued.

-The widow of the 68-year-old Adventureland seasonal employee who died on the ride in June 2016 due to an operator’s errors said her heart breaks for the Jaramillo family, and that their lives will never be the same.
+The widow of the 68-year-old Adventureland seasonal employee who died on the ride in June 2016 due to an operator’s errors said her heart breaks for the Jaramillo family.

 Gladys Booher said the ride’s location far from park entrances slowed the emergency response when her husband, Steve, was critically injured.
 She said she’s angry that Adventureland didn't improve responders' access before Saturday's accident.